thereisatablehere/TarpaulinLMS/README.md

 ## Running Tarp
 1. Please navigate to your linux terminal
 2. Go to a desired directory and run the git clone command passing the url found in the green code box
-3. Once the repository has been cloned, use the following command to start your server ```./startserver```
+3. Once the repository has been cloned, cd into your new Tarp directory and use the following command to start your server ```./startserver```
 4. Copy the link given by the ouput of the command and paste it into Firefox
 5. Use the application
 6. To stop the server, please use the ```./stopserver``` command